Skip to main content

 • Receive extensive professional development in STEM education

-• Work side-by-side with other passionate educators from across the region
+• Collaborate with other passionate educators from across the region

 • Be coached and mentored by experts in STEM education

-• Develop the skills and theoretical science understanding to support inquiry-based science education in your classroom.
+• Develop the skills and theoretical science understanding to support inquiry-based science education in your classrooms

-• Infuse a culture of science learning in your school community
+• Infuse a culture of excitement for science learning in your school community

 Program Components Details